sebastien-dargoeuves-ipf/ipf-site-separation/README.md

 1. Download the zip file for the repository from a connected device (Clone > Download ZIP)
 2. Copy the downloaded file to the offline machine (scp...)
 3. Unzip the file on the offline machine, and go to the directory
+4. Uncomment the line with the matching version of your IP Fabric instance in the `requirements.txt` file

+    ```bash
+    # ipfabric~=6.10.0
+    ipfabric~=6.8.0
+    ```

-4. From this offline machine, you can now install the dependencies:
+5. From this offline machine, you can now install the dependencies:

     ```bash
     pip install --no-index --find-links=packages/ -r requirements.txt